 What’s in the Bill?

-The Bill will require employers which are subject to the gender pay gap reporting requirements to publish an equality action plan alongside the information they are already required to make public.
+The Bill will require employers which are subject to the gender pay gap reporting requirements to publish an equality action plan alongside the information they are already required to publish.
 This includes their plans to address the gender pay gap and to support employees going through the menopause.

 What will be in secondary legislation?